Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

 Installation
 ------------

-In order to do begin, we will need to make sure we satisfy a few prerequisites:
+In order to begin, we will need to make sure we satisfy a few prerequisites:

 | **Alienvault OTX API key** - can be obtained for free at:
   https://otx.alienvault.com